-Structural Lifting Houston Texas
+Structural Lifting Houston TX

 Structural Lifting Houston: Houston, Texas homeowners rebuilding after Hurricane Harvey may have to elevate their homes to meet community floodplain management regulations.

 Communities participating in the National Flood Insurance Program (NFIP) require all homes being substantially improved, or homes that have sustained substantial damage, to be built or elevated to, or above, the Base Flood Elevation (BFE).

 Structural Lifting Houston : Rules For Elevation

 • You must follow floodplain ordinance requirements and get the proper permits when rebuilding.
 This will not only make your home safer but will save money on your federal flood insurance premiums.

 • Before rebuilding in a special flood hazard area (SFHA), be sure to check with local building officials.
 They are responsible for enforcing local elevation requirements, even in areas where the base flood elevation has not been established.

 • Rebuilding higher than the minimum requirement is always a wise decision and saves on flood insurance premiums.

 • Eligible homeowners who have NFIP policies (live in an SFHA) and whose homes were substantially damaged may be eligible for Increased Cost of Compliance (ICC) coverage of up to $30,000.
 This can pay all or part of the cost to elevate your home to the current effective base flood elevation.